 The “Future Together Now!” project supported the CAs themselves, the communities they are active in, as well as our partner organisations.
 Through capacity building and mentoring by forumZFD the organisations acquired further skills in the realm of conflict transformation and community mobilisation as well as in jointly designing and implementing projects and trainings.

-To find out more about this project, please find the forumZFD one pager here!
+To find out more about this project, down load the one pager on FTN!
+I here!